mesosphere-backup/dcos-vagrant/docs/troubleshooting.md

 **Problem**: `Specified config file '/genconf/config.yaml' does not exist`

-**Solution**: DCOS >= 1.5 requires a yaml config file, not json (used by prior versions of DCOS).
-Make sure the `DCOS_CONFIG_PATH` environment variable points to a file with the correct format for your DCOS version before running vagrant:
+**Solution**: DC/OS >= 1.5 requires a yaml config file, not json (used by prior versions of DC/OS).
+Make sure the `DCOS_CONFIG_PATH` environment variable points to a file with the correct format for your DC/OS version before running vagrant:

 ```
 export DCOS_CONFIG_PATH=etc/1_master-config-1.5.yaml